seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TITUS ANDRONICUS**
 Look round about the wicked streets of Rome;
-And when thou find’st a man that’s like thyself.
+And when thou find'st a man that's like thyself.
-Good Murder, stab him; he’s a murderer.
+Good Murder, stab him; he's a murderer.
 Go thou with him; and when it is thy hap
 To find another that is like to thee,
-Good Rapine, stab him; he’s a ravisher.
+Good Rapine, stab him; he's a ravisher.
-Go thou with them; and in the emperor’s court
+Go thou with them; and in the emperor's court
 There is a queen, attended by a Moor;
 Well mayst thou know her by thy own proportion,
 for up and down she doth resemble thee: